-In general, the candidate dressed in a suit and tie, or dress and heels, will make a much better impression than the candidate dressed in jeans and sneakers.
+However, regardless of what everyone else at the company is wearing, it’s essential to take particular care with your appearance during a job interview.
+The candidate dressed in a suit and tie, or dress and heels, will usually make a much better impression than the candidate dressed in jeans and sneakers.

 How to Dress for a Corporate Interview